arcs-/Adminer-Material-Theme/README.md

 [Adminer](https://www.adminer.org/) is one of the best DB-Management tools out there...

-... with the catch that it doesn't look good any good at all.
+... with the catch that it doesn't look any good at all.

 ### Usage
 * Get a copy of [Adminer](https://www.adminer.org/).